DinkydauSet/DinkydauSet/_posts/2021-12-21-reducing-software-complexity.md

 ### using one thread for everything

-### using one thread for everything

-Multiple threads can be problematic.
-If multiple messages are being handled at the same time by different threads, the handling of one message can put the program in an inconsistent state.
-The event handler for the other message doesn't know that, so in order for multithreaded event handling to work, event handlers can make almost no assumptions about the state of the program, which makes it difficult to do anything.
+The idea of program consistency after every (user or non-user) action implies that all actions are handled sequentially.
+That's because if there can be multiple threads handling actions, at the moment one thread starts handling an action, the program may be in an inconsistent state because of another thread handling an action.
+This violates the consistency idea.
+My reason for the consinstency idea was to be able to make assumptions, and indeed, when there are multiple threads handling actions, they can make almost no assumptions about the state of the program, because there can be other threads changing the program state at the same time.

+This automatically leads to the idea of using one thread for everything.
+There are 2 reasons why that's not a good idea:
+1. performance.
+Fractal renders take much less time when multiple cores are used.
+2. responsiveness.
+For the user experience it is crucial that the GUI is resonsive during renders and other operations that can take a long time.

-This makes it attractive to use only one thread for the entire program, but that's not practical.
-My program renders fractals, which requires many computations.
-A compromise is to do fractal calculations with multiple threads, so that multiple CPU cores are used, and do everything else in one specific thread.
-The way I now think about it is this: multithreading is used *by exception* only, even if the "exception" is the core part of the program.
+So the next best thing, if one thread for everything is not an option, is to use one thread for _almost_ everything, and extra threads specifically for those situations that require extra threads.
+The way I now think about it is this: multithreading is used *by exception* only (even if the "exception" of doing renders is the core part of the program).

+As reason (2) indicates, the need for threads depends on how long an operation takes.
+Almost all event handlers in the program take such a small amount of time to do their work that it's no problem if the program "hangs" during their execution.
+The time is too short to notice it as a user anyway.
+Those event handler can all be executed on the main thread - the thread that does almost everything.

-The thread that does almost everything is sometimes called a control thread.
+The main thread is sometimes called a control thread.
 It's a common design.
 I think this design, and the reasons for it, are why games benefit so much from single threaded performance.
 It's because they use 1 control thread that has way too much to do.
 In my program it's not a problem.
 Responding to button clicks etc. is fast enough to be done by 1 thread.

+### creating renders and the GUI

+After dealing with bugs and thinking about the situation, I concluded the following:

+**The thread that creates new renders for a FractalCanvas should be the thread that destroys the FractalCanvas.**

+If not, how can the thread that destroys the FractalCanvas safely do so?
+The other thread could start new renders any moment.
+There should not be a thread using the FractalCanvas while it's being destroyed.

+This requirement is automatically satisfied by using the main thread for both event handling and creating and changing the GUI.
+The main thread really does a lot.
+At the end of the main function, it creates the GUI and then starts handling events.
+Those events start all other actions that are possible in the program, such as creating a new tab.
+The event handler creates the tab and creates a new FractalPanel for it.
+Because FractalPanel has a FractalCanvas as one of its class members, the event handler automatically also creates the FractalCanvas.
+The same main thread responds to a request from the user to close a tab.
+The event handler then destroys the FractalPanel, including the FractalCanvas, which means that the main thread must be the thread starting renders too.
+Those renders that start because of a user action are started by an event handler, which is executed on the main thread by design.

 ### render progress and a responsive GUI